Skip to main content

 See comment

-For rare instances pH should be collected anaerobically with heparin and then measured in a blood gas analyser using clot filter.
+pH cannot be performed in a plain universal tube.
+Sample must be collected anaerobically into a lithium heparin tube and analysed on a blood gas analyser using a clot filter.

 ? pancreatic fistula